hashicorp/consul-terraform-sync-template-module/README.tmpl.md

 <!-- replace template instructions below with your content -->

-Describe the feature and set of resources the module manages in this section.
+In this section, describe the feature and set of resources the module manages as well as the expected condition type of a task configured with this module.
 For example:

 The module creates an address group if it does not already exist, and applies an existing policy group to the address group when specified for the service.
+The module executes on the default services condition, when there are any changes to the instances of the specified services.

 <!-- end -->